01-edu/public/subjects/cl-camp5/README.md

 "keep looking..."

-Create a file `lookagain.sh`, which will look for, from the current directory and its sub-folders all the files:
+Create a file `lookagain.sh`, which will look, from the current directory and its sub-folders for:

 - all the files ending with `.sh`.